 ‘A love affair with the supernatural’

-Ruby is a 1977 American supernatural horror feature film directed by Curtis Harrington (Night Tide, Queen of Blood, What’s the Matter with Helen?
+Ruby is a 1977 American supernatural horror film directed by Curtis Harrington (Night Tide, Queen of Blood, What’s the Matter with Helen?
 Whoever Slew Auntie Roo?
 The Killing Kind).
 The movie stars Piper Laurie (Carrie), Stuart Whitman (Demonoid; The Monster Club; Guyana: Crime of the Century; et al) and Roger Davis.

 In 1935, a lowlife mobster, Nikki Rocco, is betrayed and executed in the swampy backwoods as his pregnant gun-moll, Ruby Claire watches.
 He swears vengeance with his dying breath, and then she suddenly goes into labour.